Why You’re Still Single: How to Start Daring When Your Body Wants to Hide

 Why is the alarm so loud?
 Often because we were rejected so many times in our early years that we became wired to expect rejection.
 When those early social wounds are deep, the brain stops looking for connection and starts looking for evidence that we aren’t enough.

-Before we even start a conversation, we begin scanning for signs that the other person is interested in us.
+Before we even start a conversation, we begin scanning for signs to see if the other person is interested in us.
 If those signs aren’t obvious right away, our brain starts predicting rejection.
 And to avoid the pain of being rejected ourselves, we create a narrative about why the other person is “not good for us.”
 We dismiss them before they have the chance to dismiss us.

 The Social Hierarchy Trap: The Judge and the Performer